PedroLopes/openEMSstim/Dropbox/1.projects/1.MusclePropelledHaptics/code/open-source-ems/Tutorial/step_by_step_connection_guide.md

 ### The openEMS board is off.

-**Turn it on by safely connecting it to a 9V battery. **Please (triple) check the polarity if the battery before connecting.
+**Turn it on by safely connecting it to a 9V battery. **Please (triple) check the polarity of the battery before connecting.
 The modded boards have a safety diode to prevent inverse polarity but the awesome original design by Max and Tim does not and might break on inverted polarity.

 If the board does not power after the 9V battery has been correctly inserted: